COmbinatorial PEptide POoling Design for TCR specificity

 Here, we present CopepodTCR -- a tool for design of CPP schemes.
 CopepodTCR detects experimental errors and, coupled with a hierarchical Bayesian model for unbiased results interpretation, identifies the response-eliciting peptide for a TCR of interest out of hundreds of peptides tested using a simple experimental set-up.

-Following this scheme, the peptides are mixed, and the resulting peptide pools tested in a T cell activation assay.
-The activation of T cells is measured for each peptide pool (experimental layout, activation assay, and experimental read out) with the assay of choice, such as flow cytometry- or microscopy-based activation assays detecting transcription and translation of a reporter gene.
+Following this scheme, the peptides should be mixed, and the resulting peptide pools should be tested in a T cell activation assay.
+The activation of T cells can be measured for each peptide pool with the assay of choice, such as flow cytometry- or microscopy-based activation assays detecting transcription and translation of a reporter gene.
+The experimental measurements for each pool can be entered back into copepodTCR which employs a Bayesian mixture model to identify activated pools.
+Based on the activation patterns, it returns the set of overlapping peptides leading to T cell activation (Interpretation tab).

-CopepodTCR Python package
+CopepodTCR python package

-Can be installed with
+It can be installed with pip:

 pip install copepodTCR

-or
+or conda:

 conda install -c vasilisa.kovaleva copepodTCR